 AG: There’s a lot of people that feel that way.
 Let’s talk about Part 18 a little bit.
 What are your personal interpretations of that final hour?

-MP: I’ve watched it 3 times now.
-The first time was when it aired live and I have to admit that I was disappointed by the end of it.
-There were so many loose ends that needed to be tied up and they spent half of the episode driving.
+MP: I’ve watched it three times now.
+The first time was when it aired live, and I have to admit that I was disappointed by the end of it.
+There were so many loose ends that needed to be tied up, and they spent half of the episode driving.
 Kyle and Laura Dern.
 Then Kyle and Sheryl Lee driving.
 There’s so much more we could have seen.
-So on first viewing I was a little disappointed.
+So on first viewing, I was a little disappointed.
 Then rewatching it and having a little objectivity now after taking in the whole thing, it’s really cool.
 I really like the fact that they’re possibly entering an alternate timeline or alternate universe.
 Or maybe the actions of Part 17 really did change the past.
-I like that there’s all of these questions.
-About halfway through the series I got some acceptance that 80% of what we were seeing wasn’t going to get solved.
+I like that there are all of these questions.
+About halfway through the series, I got some acceptance that 80% of what we were seeing wasn’t going to get solved.
 I threw that expectation out the window and just enjoyed the ride.
 There’s no point expecting answers because you rarely ever get them in a David Lynch film.
-On second and third viewing I ended up liking Part 18 a lot more.
+On the second and third viewing, I ended up liking Part 18 a lot more.

 AG: Absolutely agreed and there’s definitely a lot more writing to be done on all of the themes and elements from his previous work coming into play here.